iTKunst/base_docs/readme.md

 ## Dynamically modifiable
 ```
  * templating system modifications can be easily ported to existing projects
- * each project has method pUPDATE to pull modifications
+ * each project has ability to pull modifications
 ```
 ## Allows one to easily create and spin up a local system
 ```